-The Chamberlain ML1000EVGB is being marketed as a premium electric garage door opener for a good reason: the device features the kind of power and speed you would expect from the model of this calibre and the kind of safety and convenience you receive with the MyQ app is virtually unparalleled.
+The Chamberlain ML1000EVGB is being marketed as a premium electric garage door opener for a good reason: the device has the kind of power and speed you would expect from the model of this calibre and the kind of safety and convenience you receive with the MyQ app is virtually unparalleled.

-Sectional Single- and Double-wide
+Sectional single- and double-wide

 Up to 20 cm / sec

 2 remote controls, wireless wall control, myQ™ control available

 Auto-force adjustment, soft start and stop technology, LED light, evolution Radio technology, reverse, motion sensor